Healthy Habits for Losing Weight

 Track your food:

-at least temporarily.
+At least temporarily.
 You don’t have to do it forever.
 But most people significantly underestimate how much they’re eating.
 Even two weeks of honest tracking recalibrates your awareness in ways that stick.

 Drink water before meals: